Create a Go web server from scratch with Linux system calls

 Struct for socket file descriptor¶

-Create a struct to hold the descriptor to implement Read
+Create a struct to hold the descriptor to implement Read, Write and

-// netSocket is a file descriptor for a system socket. type netSocketstruct {// System file descriptor. fd int }func (ns netSocket)Read (p []byte ) (int ,error ) {if len(p) == 0 {return 0,nil } n, err := syscall.Read(ns.fd, p)if err !=nil { n = 0 }return n, err }// Other methods omitted.
+// netSocket is a file descriptor for a system socket. type netSocketstruct {// System file descriptor. fdint }func (ns netSocket)Read (p []byte ) (int ,error ) {if len(p) == 0 {return 0,nil } n, err := syscall.Read(ns.fd, p)if err !=nil { n = 0 }return n, err }// Other methods omitted.

 Create, bind and listen on the socket¶